betaglot/plantabeta/docs/reference/Via/ViaTeori/ViaElements/Marka/Overview.md

 ## MarkaPurpose

+- Demarkate a Space
-- Naturals
+- Mark a Site
-- Already planted
-- Unplantable Area
+    - "Put a marka down, to show where you just planted a tree"

 ## MarkaLocation

-[MarkaLocation]

-## MarkagingFrequency
+## Marka Frequency

 - MarkaCount